-Whether a particular modeled dataset is a logical anomaly depends on the researcher's exact specification of theory $T(\cdot)$.
-As a simple example, a single observation (x, y^) with choice probability $y^ \in (0, 1)$ is a logical anomaly for expected utility theory without idiosyncratic errors (ignoring possible indifferences).
-This need not be a logical anomaly if we incorporate alternative models of noisy choices, such as Harless and Camerer (1994); McGranaghan et al. (Forthcoming); Enke and Shubatt (2023).
+Finally, whether a particular collection of examples is a logical anomaly depends on the researcher's exact specification of theory $T(\cdot)$.
+For instance, in choice under risk, any (x, y^) with choice probability $y^ \in (0, 1)$ is a logical anomaly for expected utility theory without idiosyncratic errors (ignoring possible indifferences).
+This need not be a logical anomaly if we incorporate alternative models of noisy choices.